 At the onset of your cloud migration journey, all stakeholders involved in the migration project should have a mutual understanding of what migration scenarios can address the defined business objectives and cloud migration KPIs.
 Proof of concepts (POCs) must be thoroughly discussed and reviewed by the cloud architect, application owners, infrastructure teams, and executive sponsors to determine the feasibility of the solution to be implemented.

-All teams should also understand the costs associated with the migration project for the sizing of the estimated storage, compute, and network resources required.
+All teams should also understand the costs associated with the migration project for the sizing of the estimated storage, computing, and network resources required.
 Following the sizing efforts comes the determination of the initial scope of the migration project which will then serve as your initial architectural mapping for the design stage.

 To properly assess your environment and what migration scenario would best fit your business objectives, it may be good to involve a credible and certified third-party subject matter expert.